IBM/wmla-assets/dli-learning-path/README.md

 Now you can use ```args.train_dir``` in your code to save model checkpoints and results, the trainning result fils can be downloaded from GUI later if you want. use ```args.weights``` to load pretrained model as your training start point, the initial weight files can be specified or uploaded when submmiting jobs from GUI.
 See section "Run Training" for details.

 &nbsp;
-3. Replace harcoded model configuration with corresponding APIs, the API will load user defined settings durning the runtime.
+3. Replace hard-coded model configuration with corresponding APIs, the API will load user defined settings durning the runtime.
 For example:

 To read train/test dataset that we created in step 1:
 ```python